yxyxcyx/rag-campus-chatbot/README.md

 6. **ChromaDB**: Vector database for embeddings
 7. **Redis**: Message broker for Celery tasks

 **Note**: The FastAPI server is read-only and serves the `/ask` endpoint.
-Document ingestion is handled by Celery workers triggered via `scripts/trigger_ingestion.py` or `docker-trigger-ingestion.sh` and writes directly to ChromaDB.
+Document ingestion is handled via `make ingest` (or `scripts/trigger_ingestion.py` for Celery-based ingestion) and writes directly to ChromaDB.

 ---